Andrea Branzi

-Education and background
+Life and career

-Studied as an architect at the Florence School of Architecture, Branzi received his degree in 1966 and founded Archizoom Associati with Gilberto Corretti, Paolo Deganello, Massimo Morozzi in 1966 in Florence where they developed the No-Stop City.
+Branzi studied as an architect at the Florence School of Architecture.
+He received his degree in 1966, then founded Archizoom Associati with Gilberto Corretti, Paolo Deganello, Massimo Morozzi in 1966 in Florence where they developed the No-Stop City.
 In 1976, he established Studio Alchimia and in the 1980s began to associate with the Memphis Group.

-Branzi also served as the cultural director of Domus Academy, Italy’s first postgraduate design school, for its first ten years.
-His design works are included in permanent collections such as the Centre Georges Pompidou, Paris; the Metropolitan Museum of Art, New York; Museum of Fine Arts Houston, Houston; Museum of Modern Art, New York; Victoria & Albert Museum, London; Vitra Design Museum, Weil am Rhein, and so on.
+Branzi also served as the cultural director of Domus Academy, Italy’s first postgraduate design school, founded in 1982, for its first ten years.
+His design works are included in permanent collections of museums such as the Centre Georges Pompidou, Paris; the Metropolitan Museum of Art, New York; Museum of Fine Arts Houston, Houston; Museum of Modern Art, New York; Victoria & Albert Museum, London; Vitra Design Museum, Weil am Rhein, and the ADI Design Museum in Milan.

+Branzi died on 9 October 2023, at the age of 84.

 Awards and honors

 In 1979, Andrea Branzi was awarded the prestigious Italian industrial design award Compasso d'Oro.

 In 2005, Branzi received his second Compasso d'Oro Award.

 In 2008, he was named an Honorary Royal Designer for Industry by the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA) in the UK.

-On October 15, 2018, he was awarded the Rolf Schock Prizes by the Royal Swedish Academy of Fine Arts.
+On 15 October 2018, he was awarded the Rolf Schock Prizes by the Royal Swedish Academy of Fine Arts.